chaabaj/openid-scala/README.md

 ## Introduction

-This library contains several apis from different provider to connect a user using OpenID services(OAuth2 + Identity service) It's only server side authentication.
+This library contains several apis from different provider to connect a user using OpenIDConnect services(OAuth2 + Identity service)
+It's only server side authentication.
+You must implement yourself the client-side part.

 ## Providers supported